kotarou1192/noughts_and_crosses_with_haskell/README.md

 [you can play this game (Wikipedia Link)](https://en.wikipedia.org/wiki/Tic-tac-toe)

 You can choose a battle mode:
-- vs Player : you can play with your a friend.
+- vs Player : You can play with your a friend.
-- vs computer : oh, you haven't friends? you can play solo.
+- vs Computer : Oh, you have no friends?
+You can play solo.

 ## commands